alissatroiano/Dash/TESTING.md

 - Visit the app in web browser.
 - Observe navbar links read, 'Recipes', 'Signup' and 'Login'.
 - **[Login](https://dash-ms3.herokuapp.com/login)**.
-- Observe changed state in navbar once a user is logged in.
+- Observe state change in navbar once a user is logged in.
 - Verify navbar links read, 'Home', 'Add Recipe', 'Profile', and, 'Logout' while a user is logged in.
 - **Log Out** of the application.
 - Verify navbar links return to the original state (Home', 'Signup', and 'Login') once a user is logged out.